dimitri-yatsenko/datajoint-book/book/02-concepts/00-models.md

 By adopting structured data models that are flexible enough to evolve, scientists can enjoy the best of both worlds—retaining the freedom to explore and experiment while ensuring that their data remains organized, consistent, and ready for dissemination.

 :::{hint} Execrise
-As an exercise, think of other models you are familiar with in terms of its basic constructs, operations, and data integrity rules.
+1. Think of additional data models you might be familiar with in terms of their basic constructs, operations, and data integrity rules.
+What data models govern the following data formats:  CSV, XML, MATLAB files, HDF5, YAML, *etc*?
 :::